Panel Experiments and Dynamic Causal Effects: A Finite Population Perspective: Nonparametric estimation and inference

-\begin{remark} Our bound on the variance is different from the typical Neyman variance bound, derived under the assumption of a completely randomized experiment \citep[Chapter~5]{ImbensRubin(15)}.
-In completely randomized experiments, there is a negative correlation between any two units' assignments since the total number of units assigned to each treatment is fixed.
-In our setup, all units' assignments are independent, precluding us from exploiting the negative correlation in deriving a bound.
-Other researchers have noted this difference; for example, both \citet{aronow2017estimating} and \cite{BojinovShephard(19)} use a similar bound exploiting the basic inequality $ab \le \frac{1}{2}(a^2 + b^2)$ for any $a,b\in\mathcal{R}$. \end{remark}
+The variance bound $\gamma^2_{i,t}({\mathbf w}, \tilde{{\mathbf w}};p)$ is different from the typical Neyman variance bound, derived under the assumption of a completely randomized experiment \citep[Chapter~5]{ImbensRubin(15)}.
+In a completely randomized experiment, there is a negative correlation between any two units' assignments since the total number of units assigned to each treatment is fixed.
+In our setting, all units' assignments are conditionally independent under individualistic assignments, precluding us from exploiting the negative correlation in deriving a bound.